Search by Keyword

 If, in fact, the song was originally inspired by a woman as some of the lyrics suggest, it isn’t a woman that I or anyone should ever want to hook up with.

 On December 6th, 1965, America was first exposed to “Think For Yourself” with the release of Capitol’s version of the “Rubber Soul” album.
 With their omission of the dynamic track “Nowhere Man” from the album which preceded the song on the British album, being held back by Capitol for a future single, George’s song arguably stands out somewhat better.
 In fact, the 8-track version of the US album featured “Think For Yourself” as the opening song, which definitely gave it due attention.
+Capitol's version of "Rubber Soul" was released on an individual compact disc on January 21st, 2014, both the mono and stereo versions of the album contained on a single CD.

 April 30th, 1987 was the date that the full British “Rubber Soul” album was finally released in America, this being in the compact disc format.
 George Martin’s 1986 stereo mix was used here and continued to be when the disc was re-mastered and re-released on September 9th, 2009.